History Curriculum Leader: Miss G Worrall

 In Early Years, History is taught by the children being encouraged to talk about significant events that have happened to them in the past i.e. Last night… Last week… Last year…

 The children are also encouraged to explore the lives of people who are familiar to them and ask questions to find out more information.
 If this person is a parent or grandparent, this questioning may include reference to what school or life was like for them in the past.
-This is all taught via the Early Years specific area of Understanding the World.

-From Year 1 to Year 6, History is taught in a 6-8-week block of lessons, which on average last an hour each.
+From Year 1 to Year 6, History is taught in a 6-8-week block of lessons, which on average lasts an hour each.
 The timing of these lessons however are flexible depending on the content being covered and the skills being developed.

-To ensure the full coverage of the National Curriculum the school has carefully selected the units of work for each year group and mapped this on a timeline.
+To ensure the full coverage of the National Curriculum the school has carefully selected the Units of Work for each year group and mapped this on a timeline.

-Below is a copy of the History Long-term Plan.
+Below is a copy of the History Long-Term Plan: